usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/setup.md

   1. Verify you can make, commit, and push changes to `Driver.java` in the "SearchEngine" project in Eclipse.

   1. Create your first release.
-Click the "Releases" heading (usually on the right side) in Github and click the "Draft a new release" button.
+Click the "Releases" heading (usually on the right side) in GitHub and click the "Draft a new release" button.
 Enter `v1.0.0` as the tag version, *optionally* click the "This is a pre-release" checkbox, and leave the other fields unchanged:

       ![Screenshot]({{ "/images/github-create-release.png" | relative_url }}){: .is-400 }